EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/detailed-hydropower.md

 ## [Philosophy of the detailed hydropower nodes](@id nodes-hydro-phil)

 The detailed hydropower nodes provide a flexible means to represent the physics of cascaded hydropower systems.
-By connecting nodes of different  types, unique systems with optional number of reservoirs, hydropower plants, pumps and discharge gates can be modelled.
+By connecting nodes of different  types, unique systems with optional number of reservoirs, generators, pumps and discharge gates can be modelled.

 The [`HydroReservoir`](@ref) node is a storage node used for storing water, while [`HydroGenerator`](@ref), [`HydroPump`](@ref) and [`HydroGate`](@ref) nodes move water around in the system.
-In addition, [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes convert potential energy to electric energy and wise versa.
+In addition, [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes convert potential energy to electric energy and vice versa.

 The detailed modelling of hydropower requires two resources to be defined: a water resource and an electricity resource.  [`HydroReservoir`](@ref) and [`HydroGate`](@ref) nodes only use the water resource, while [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes use both resources.

 The nodes should be connected by [`links`](@extref lib-pub-links) to represent the water ways in the system.
 Links are also used to define flow of electricity in and out of the system through [`HydroPump`](@ref) and [`HydroGenerator`](@ref) nodes, respectively.

-!!! warning "Direct linking required"
+!!! danger "Direct linking required"
-    The nodes should be connected directly and not through an availability node.
-Availability nodes can be used to connect electricity resources, but should not include water resources.
+    The nodes included in the water way should be connected directly and not through an availability node.
+An availability node can be used to connect electricity resources, but the water resource must be excluded from the availability node to prevent that the availability node is used to move water to reservoirs with higher altitude without consuming electricity.

 !!! note "Ocean node"
     The water transported through the hydropower system requires a final destination.
 The ocean, or similar final destination, should be represented as a [`RefSink`](@extref EnergyModelsBase.RefSink).